microsoft/Komodo/README.md

 board, or a custom QEMU, available from [this GitHub branch](https://github.com/0xabu/qemu/commits/raspi-tzkludges).

-To build the unverified components of komodo (loader, unverified monitor, and Linux driver):
+To build komodo (loader, monitor, and Linux driver):

  1. Adjust your environment to taste (e.g. create/edit config.mk and
     set the variables at the top of the Makefile)